jonlighthall/hello/readme.md

 # Hello World
-This repsoitory contains four "hello world" programs.
+This repsoitory contains a number "hello world" programs.

 ## Function
 Each program exhibits the following functionality.